 These risks don’t emerge once a year.
 They evolve continuously as work patterns change.

 Annual audits and periodic reviews are no longer sufficient.
+By the time an issue is identified:

 The exposure has often compounded